Corp card startup Ramp launches expense management software – TechCrunch

 Closing on this bit of news, I wonder if cards aren’t de facto commoditized by this point.
 Is there really that much ∆ between how different corporate credit providers underwrite, or vet spend risk on charge cards?
 And, aren’t most consumer cards within a few degrees of one another?
 And then does the software that surrounds the physical or virtual card take on more precedence?
 Maybe.
 If so, Ramp is probably heading in the right direction.

-More when it a provider in the space is willing to new, material growth figures.
+More when a provider in the space is willing to share new, material growth figures.